+This is the capstone module of the Chartered Tax Adviser (CTA) programme.
 The objective of this module is to bring aspects of capital taxes, personal taxes, business taxes and indirect taxes together in detailed case studies.
-This module examines all tax heads covered on the Chartered Tax Adviser (CTA) programme in an integrated manner.
-Less detailed answers are required as the questions do not require students to do detailed calculations, students will need to summarise the tax issues.
-This module also covers anti-avoidance legislation, appeal procedures as well as giving consideration to the ethical issues that qualified Chartered Tax Advisers (CTA) may face when giving tax advice.
+This module examines all tax heads covered on the CTA programme in an integrated manner.
+Less detailed answers are required in the exam questions as the questions do not require students to do detailed calculations, students will need to summarise the tax issues.
+This module also covers anti-avoidance legislation, appeal procedures as well as giving consideration to the ethical issues that qualified CTA may face when giving tax advice.
+This module also builds on the critical skills of research and written communication which were initially covered at Part 2 in the Professional Skills module.

 - 1. Analyse a case study and interpret the information provided - 2.
 Identify the taxation issues - 3.
 Deal with specific technical issues arising - 4.
 Address all relevant taxes in their answers, as well as applying knowledge of non-taxation subjects, namely law and accountancy - 5.
 Suggest a possible course or alternative courses of action that address the taxation issues in a commercially sound manner - 6.
-Write clear and unambiguous advice which displays an appreciation of the personal, business or commercial issues involved - 7.
+Bearing in mind the reader of the advice, write clear and unambiguous advice which displays an appreciation of the personal, business or commercial issues involved - 7.
 Identify areas where advice is required from other advisers, and their role in the provision and implementation of the advice - 8.
-Prepare a detailed plan to assist with the project management of the implementation of the advice provided - 9.
 Identify what reliefs are available under each taxhead and the procedures and timing involved in claiming these reliefs.
-Emphasis will be placed on the knowledge of tax reliefs, the ability to apply such reliefs and familiarity with the processes involved in claiming them - 10.
-Identify potential conflicts between taxing provisions and reliefs relevant to different taxes - 11.
-Present a reasoned argument of the strengths and weaknesses of the technical positions taken on the various tax issues - 12.
-Research from various sources (including legislation, case law and Revenue practice) and across various taxheads and apply the research to multi-discipline case studies - 13.
-Explain and apply Ireland's general anti-avoidance rules & anti-avoidance rules involving shares - 14.
+Emphasis will be placed on the knowledge of tax reliefs, the ability to apply such reliefs and familiarity with the processes involved in claiming them - 9.
+Identify potential conflicts between taxing provisions and reliefs relevant to different taxes - 10.
+Present a reasoned argument of the strengths and weaknesses of the technical positions taken on the various tax issues - 11.
+Research from various sources (including legislation, case law and Revenue practice) and across various taxheads and apply the research to multi-discipline case studies - 12.
+Explain and apply Ireland's general anti-avoidance rules & anti-avoidance rules involving shares - 13.
 Advise on the appeal provisions that apply in respect of Income Tax & Corporation Tax.

-End of Course exam 85% Continuous Assessment 15% (Professional Skills Assignment)
+End of course exam 85% Professional Skills Assignment 15%